Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

-\subsubsection{Datasets}
+Preprocessing a 6 second video takes 10 seconds on a server-grade GPU, 1 minute on a laptop-grade GPU and scales linearly with video length.
+Biomechanical fitting takes 1 minute on a server-grade GPU, <5 minutes on a laptop-grade GPU, and does not scale with video length.

+\subsection{Datasets}

-We applied our monocular fitting approach to three datasets.
-The first of these recorded clinical participants with the PBL system and also an MMMC system.
-The second used iPhone videos and an OMC system, but only contained able-bodied individuals.
+We applied our monocular fitting approach to three datasets (Fig. \ref{fig:design}).
+The first is a publicly available dataset that used iPhone videos and an OMC system, but only contained able-bodied individuals.
+The second of these recorded clinical participants with the PBL system and also an MMMC system.
 The third dataset reflects our intended use case of videos recorded from participants seen in various clinics, which we used to demonstrate our method can capture clinically meaningful features of gait.
 Combined, these datasets contain 21 hours of data.